false

 Project Description:

-In this project, students will gain hands-on experience in designing and developing novel sensors for detecting ECs in water samples.
-The project will be conducted on-site, with laboratory experiments required.
+Emerging contaminants like pose an increasing threat to human and environmental health.
+Given their widespread presence in the environment, there is an urgent need for rapid, practical, and cost-effective methods to detect ECs in water environments.
+In this project, we will design and develop simple and inexpensive sensing methods for chemicals.
+In this project, students will gain hands-on experience in designing and developing novel sensors for detecting chemicals in water samples.
+The project will be conducted in the laboratory with chemical experiments and analysis required.
 Students may be asked to produce a report or presentation summarizing their work at the end of the project.

 Project Description: